 The Chekiang Branch Association's style of work is typical.
-In addition to its lecture activities it uses the Peasant Masses and other local rural newspapers to give information and maintain close ties with the peasants.
-Operating through the press, their information office answered 1,334 major queries in nine months.
+In addition to its lecture activities it uses the Peasant Masses and other local rural newspapers to give information and maintain close ties the peasants.
+Operating with through the press, their information office answered 1,334 major queries in nine months.
 Over 100 experts are available as consultants.

-Continuing such work, the All-China Association has announced its plans for the new year: 10,000 lectures, 15,000 lantern-slide talks,
+Continuing such work, the All-China Association has announced its plans for the new year: 10,000 lectures, 15,000 lantern-slide falks, 250 big scientific exhibitions and an They maintain knowledge in the battle for peace